-Assistant Administrator for Program – Anaheim, CA ARC
+Administrator for Program – Long Beach, CA ARC

 Over the years I have met many women who feel like they can’t enjoy life with Jesus.
 What I’ve noticed is that they are so consumed and broken down by life and their situations, that by the time they remember or even realize that Jesus exist, they’re afraid of Him.
 Many women don’t realize their need of resting under the Son.
 They don’t realize that what they are missing is a life with Jesus.
 They are too worried about what they have done wrong in life, too busy worried about what they have to cook for dinner or if there is a clean shirt in the closet to wear to work the next day.